 An appointee can be:

-- an individual, eg a friend or relative
+- an individual, for example a friend or relative

-- an organisation or representative of an organisation, eg a solicitor or local council
+- an organisation or representative of an organisation, for example a solicitor or local council

 As an appointee you’re responsible for making and maintaining any benefit claims.
 You must:

 - sign the benefit claim form